-Hardly a minute passes by without the unmistakable sound of the B word.
-Much has been said about its impact and the various outcomes of a deal or ‘no deal’ but little has been said about how this may affect the market place for buying and selling businesses.
+Much has been said about Brexit’s impact and the various outcomes of a deal or ‘no deal’ but little has been said about how this may affect the market place for buying and selling businesses.

 In this article, Avondale Chairman Kevin Uphill shares his view of the potential implications of BREXIT based on his 27 years of experience in the sector.